How to Train with a Friend

-One of the best decisions you can make after deciding to start training is choosing a partner to train with.
+One of the best decisions you can make after starting training is choosing a partner to train with.
 Many studies have shown that working out with a partner or a group ensures that you will work harder and longer than you would if you were doing it alone.

 Getting a Good Fit

 As in life, you want to choose your training partner carefully.
 You want someone who will challenge and encourage you.
-You don not want someone who will blow you off after the first workout or anyone who shouts “In your face!” after they blow your dead lift record out of the water.
+You do not want someone who will blow you off after the first workout or anyone who shouts, “In your face!” after they blow your deadlift record out of the water.

-Choose someone who can follow through with a commitment and who shares your interest.
-If you're thinking about tackling an open water swim, look for training partners with workout pools, instead of an extensive collection of cycling gear.
+Choose someone who can follow through with a commitment and share your interest.
+If you are thinking about tackling an open water swim, look for training partners with workout pools instead of an extensive collection of cycling gear.

 Here are a few tips on sticking to a workout schedule: